gpldecha/minimal-mistakes/_ml/rl_notes.md

 The recursive aspect of both these two functions can be derived from first principal and it can be shown that the v-function is a function of the q-function.

-* See [RVQ.pdf](/ml/docs/RQV.pdf) for the derivation of the recursion and the link between both functional forms.
+See [RVQ.pdf](/ml/docs/RQV.pdf) for the derivation of the recursion and the link between both functional forms.

+# Policy Gradient Theorem

+$$ a = \pi(s;\theta) $$

+We want to find an expression for $$ \Delta\theta $$ which uses an estimator of the expected reward such as the action-value or advantage function.

+[Policy Gradient Methods for
+Reinforcement Learning with Function Approximation](https://homes.cs.washington.edu/~todorov/courses/amath579/reading/PolicyGradient.pdf) Proves that the gradient of a policy be derived when using a function approximator for either an action-value or advantage function.

+The key is to able to find an unbiased estimage of the gradient $$\Delta\theta$$